Cone-equivalent nilpotent groups with different Dehn functions: Lower bounds on the Dehn function from integration of forms

-and thus the integral of $\beta$ along $\Omega_{p+1}(n)$ vanishes (this is a direct consequence of \eqref{eq:conj} and the left $L_p$-invariance of $\beta$ and it can also be deduced from Lemmas \ref{lem:integral-betaC-Rpp+1} and \ref{lem:fC-is-constant} below).
-This means that the form $\beta$ won't allow us to obtain the desired lower area bounds.
-We will show that we can avoid this problem by replacing $\beta$ by a family of forms $\beta_C$, $C\in \RR$, with the property that the differential $d\beta_C$ in every point coincides with $\pm d\beta$.
-Concretely, we define
+and thus the integral of $\beta$ along $\Omega_{p+1}(n)$ vanishes (this is a direct consequence of \eqref{eq:conj} and the left $L_p$-invariance of $d\beta$).
+This means that the form $\beta$ won't allow us to obtain the desired lower bounds on the Dehn function.